 Scientific Name: Azadirachta indica

-Distribution: Neem is thought to have originated in Assam and Burma (where it is common throughout the central dry zone and the Siwalik hills).
+Distribution/History: Neem is thought to have originated in Assam and Burma (where it is common throughout the central dry zone and the Siwalik hills).
 However, the exact origin is uncertain: some say neem is native to the whole Indian subcontinent; others attribute it to dry forest areas throughout all of South and Southeast Asia, including Pakistan, Sri Lanka, Thailand, Malaysia, and Indonesia.